GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

 !!! warning "Make sure you have the right database for your work"

-    It is critical to know what it in your classification database, as a failure to include the correct reference material in the database will result in sequences being either misclassified, or not classified at all.
+    It is critical to know what is in your classification database, as a failure to include the correct reference material in the database will result in sequences being either misclassified, or not classified at all.

 ---

 ## Performing basic classification with `kraken2`

-do begin, we are going to write a `slurm` script to run `kraken2` with a fairly minimal set in input parameters just to see the tool in action.
+To begin, we are going to write a `slurm` script to run `kraken2` with a fairly minimal set in input parameters just to see the tool in action.
 Although `kraken2` is very fast to run, it requires a lot of memory (RAM) to run so we cannot run it from the command line in most cases.

 Complete the following script, then submit your `slurm` job.